ethereum/consensus-specs/specs/crux/design.md

 ### Constants

 #### Domain types
-A new domain to sign the `Delgation` messsages sent by validators.
+A new domain to sign the `Delgation` messages sent by validators.
 | Name  | Value |
 | - | - |
 | `DOMAIN_DELEGATION` | `DomainType('0x0A000000')` |